jaidTw/ctf-writeups/dctf-2018/memsome.md

 44e18699a27596eddd71b7920a04864b
 ```

-5. `sub_766C` is to complicated, I spend more than three hourse analyze it and give up.
-But I finally realize that I just need to enumearte all characters and intercept their encoding result after the second `sub_766C` call using gdb, and build a table
+5. `sub_766C` is too complicated, I spend more than three hours analyze it and give up.
+But I finally realize that I just need to enumearte all characters and intercept their encoding result(`*$rax`) after the second `sub_766C` call using gdb, and build a table
 ```
 "9cbed6266f60ca7e18c6c18b08ace144": "A",
 "b72f3ce3edc16fc82ac190c670945e83": "B",